immutable/unreal-immutable-sdk/README.md

 - Epic Games Launcher
 - Unreal Engine installed from the Epic Games Launcher; you will need every version that the plugin supports (currently 4.27, 5.0, 5.1, 5.2)
 - Visual Studio 2022 with C++ support
-- Jetbrains Rider IDE (recommended for working with Unreal Engine C++ code)
+- JetBrains Rider IDE (recommended for working with Unreal Engine C++ code)

 If not Rider, Visual Studio is fine and even better with the Resharper plugin.